 For the 2016 - 17 school year, Impact Teen Drivers scheduled nearly 150 presentations which will educate more than 5,000 students about safe driving practices and the dangers of driving while distracted.

 Because April is National Distracted Driving Awareness Month, several presentations are planned throughout the month at numerous high schools across California, as well as many other states across the nation.

 All presentations will provide teenagers with important facts and statistics from the National Highway Transportation Safety Administration regarding distracted versus un-distracted drivers.
 Some of these facts and statistics include:

-If you were seriously injured or lost a loved one due to an accident involving a distracted driver, the experienced and compassionate car accident attorneys at the Arnold Law Firm can help you get the justice and compensation you deserve.
+If you were seriously injured or lost a loved one due to an accident involving a distracted driver, an experienced and compassionate Sacramento, CA auto accident attorney at the Arnold Law Firm can help you get the justice and compensation you deserve.
 To schedule a free consultation, contact us today.

 Wrongfully blamed: What really happened to Randy Stevens